glue-viz/glue/doc/custom_viewer.rst

 -------------------------------
 One key feature still missing from this Shot Chart is the ability to select data by drawing on the plot.
-To do so, we need to write a ``make_selector`` function that converts a user-drawn ROI into a subset object.
-This requires a little familiarity with Glue's own API for dealing with ROIs and subsets, but in many cases you can follow this basic pattern:
+To do so, we need to write a ``select`` function that computes whether a set of data points are contained in a user-drawn :class:`region of interest <glue.core.roi.Roi>`:

 .. literalinclude:: _static/bball_viewer_4.py
-   :lines: 18-26
+   :lines: 18-20
    :linenos:

 With `this version <_static/bball_viewer_4.py>`_ of the code you can how draw shapes on the plot to select data: